vineetprasad19/vineetprasad19/README.md

 # 💫 About Me:
-I'm currently working on AWS and Azure Platform<br>I'm looking to collaborate on AWS and Azure<br>I'm currently learning AI/ML<br>I like to play with rubics cube in my free time and watch some OTT content.
+I'm currently working on AWS and Azure Platform<br>I'm looking to collaborate on AWS and Azure<br>I'm currently learning AI/ML<br>In my free time I like to solve rubics cube, read books, and watch some entertainment stuff.

 ## 🌐 Socials: